 Any items listed in the search results will provide one of the following item locations (to the right of the content type):

 will hopefully link to the complete text of that document type, if available, in one of our research databases or on the publisher's website.
-In some cases, it may link to a record of that item in our library catalog which should provide a full-text link to it.
+In some cases, it may link to an item details page for that item, which should provide a full-text link to it.

 only provides the citation for that item and not the full text; however, that does not mean we may not have access to the full text elsewhere.
 Please contact Ask a Librarian for assistance in trying to obtain it.

-are for items from our print collection that have been given a call number (i.e. TL696.C6.I58 2012) location and that are located in the Hunt Library or in one of our storage locations (see possible shelving locations for articles below).
-Selecting the link will take you to the record of that item in the library catalog and provide more information about it.
+or are for items from our print collection that have been given a call number (i.e. TL696.C6.I58 2012) location and that are physically located in the Hunt Library.
+Selecting either link will lead you to the item details page for that item providing more information about it.